dmarx/bench-warmers/on_paperclip_problems.md

 # On Paperclip Problems

-layout my eleuther rant here, maybe invite Dean Pleban from dagshub to coauthor, follow up from our conversation
-- boat turning evil before steering into rocks vs. already on the rocks and not bailing it out

----

-**Why Complexity Theory Topics Are Important For Alignment
+## Why Complexity Theory Topics Are Important For Alignment

 *(modified from [discussion](https://discord.com/channels/729741769192767510/730095596861521970/1052599419536670760) on Eleuther.AI discord, 2022-12-14)*